-Return to configuration – return to the last changed value.
+Return to configuration – return to the last changed value’s configuration menu.

 Reset changes – all changes will be reset back to their previously set value (not default).

-Send configuration – Apply (Save to radio unit) all the changes.
+Send configuration – Apply (Save to the unit) all the changes.

 With M!DGE3 new way of showing important system events to the user is introduced.
-It is called Notification Centre and is used consistently throughout the interface.
-Notification Centre is located on the top right corner of the interface.
+It is called Notification Center and is used consistently throughout the interface.
+Notification Center is located on the top right corner of the interface.
 It exists in two forms: active notification display and full Notification Center.
-Both the active notification display and the full Notification Centre are displayed either below the top header of the interface or in the right hand sidebar depending on the size of user’s display.
-The behaviour is responsive so in case the user needs to make the browser window narrower the notification center automatically changes place to use the most efficient location.
+Both the active notification display and the full Notification Center are displayed either below the top header of the interface or in the right hand sidebar depending on the size of user’s display.
+The behavior is responsive so in case the user needs to make the browser window narrower, the notification center automatically changes place to use the most efficient location.

 To access Notification Center it is possible to use shortcut “Ctrl+Alt+N”.

 Every new notification is displayed in the Notification Center drawer.
-User can either dismiss the notification by clicking the cross in the notification body, close all displayed notifications in the drawer or expand full notification centre using buttons (“Close all” and “Show all”) on the right side of the notification centre drawer.
+User can either dismiss the notification by clicking the cross in the notification body, close all displayed notifications in the drawer or expand full Notification Center using buttons (“Close all” and “Show all”) on the right side of the Notification Center drawer.

-Notification Centre collects all notifications that have not been dismissed and allows users to browse them.
+Notification Center collects all notifications that have not been dismissed and allows users to browse them.

 To access Remote access it is possible to use shortcut “Ctrl+Alt+R”.

-M!DGE3 local unit must have the highest firmware version in the whole network to ensure proper Remote access functionality.
+M!DGE3 local unit must have the newest firmware version in the whole network to ensure proper Remote access functionality.
 Nevertheless it is recommended to keep the same version of firmware in the whole network.
-See details in chapter Section 7.6.7, “Firmware”
+See details in chapter Section 7.6.5, “Firmware”

-Remote access can be activated via click on the Remote access button.
+Remote access can be activated by clicking on the Connect access button.

-The IP address of the actually connected M!DGE3 unit is displayed as part of the Remote access button.
+The IP address of the currently connected M!DGE3 unit is displayed as a part of the Remote access button.
 All the configuration settings are remotely available using standard web interface.
 Some of the Diagnostic features are available via local connection only.

 Remote access connection can be established directly by entering the IP address of the